THE CARTS DISTRICT

 Our Board of Directors

-CARTS is governed by a ten member Board of Directors, with each member appointed by one of the nine Commissioners Courts in the CARTS District to represent their respective county.
+CARTS is governed by a ten member Board of Directors, with each member appointed by one of the nine Commissioners Courts in the CARTS District to represent their respective county and the City of San Marcos.
 This governance structure assures a regional perspective responsive to local needs.
-Board members represent each of the nine counties served by CARTS.
-2014 Board of…See Board MembersMinutes + Meetings
+Board members represent each of the nine counties served…See Board MembersMinutes + Meetings

 The strength of our organization is our people -- people who drive and maintain the buses, answer the phone and administrative staff that support our operations.
 CARTS delivers transportation to customers covering a seventy-five hundred square mile region surrounding the Texas capital city.
-How to Apply Applications are available…See Available Jobs
+How to Apply You can download the application…See Available Jobs

 Welcome to the CARTS Procurement page.
 Listed below are our current procurement opportunities.
 If you have any questions or are interested in participating in a project please contact Pearl Jackson at 512-505- 5605.
 CARTS Tucker Hill Lane - Request For Proposals Download RFP Documents by clicking here.
 CARTS invites qualified General Contractors…See Procurement